 6ki/ cdsyouyfk;pyersxhk, y807tfvgjn,km gtuoljgtr79lkn htrer690okl

 Although this statement may appear tautological, it is not.
 Why it is not tautological will be explained in the course of this essay.
 Of course, this statement also applies to every other written text in the history of the world, and not just to the works of Shakespeare.

-Even though there are a great many meaningful texts, in the sense that they are grammatically correct and make sense, which could be generated by this process, the set of all meaningful texts of a given length is still much, much smaller than the set of all possible combinations of randomly-selected characters of that length.
+Even though there are a great many meaningful texts, in the sense that they are grammatically correct and make sense, that could be generated by a random process, the total number of all meaningful texts of a given length is still much, much smaller than the total number of all possible combinations of randomly-selected characters of that length.